jonthornton/jquery-timepicker/README.md

 *default: false*

 - **durationTime**
 The time against which ```showDuration``` will compute relative times.
-If this is a function, its result will be used.
+Accepts a time string, Date object, integer seconds from midnight, or a function that returns one of those types.
 *default: minTime*

 - **forceRoundTime**